IPMI-ICNS-UKE/DARTS/docs/Postprocessing/Background Subtraction.md

 layout: default
 title: Background Subtraction
 parent: Postprocessing Components
-nav_order: 4
+nav_order: 3
 ---

 # Background Subtraction

-{: .note-title }
-> Explanation:
-/ChatGPT: Background correction, in the context of microscopy image processing, refers to a series of techniques used to remove or reduce the unwanted, non-biological signals from an image.
-Microscopy images often suffer from variations in llumination, sensor noise, or other artifacts, which can obscure or interfere with the relevant biological structures or features of interest.
-Background correction methods aim to enhance the quality and clarity of the image, allowing for more accurate and reliable analysis and interpretation.
-ChatGPT/

-We decided to use the background subtraction.

-{: .note-title }
+## Explanation
+Background signal can obscure or interefere with the relevant biological structures.
+That is why it is important to remove the background.
+Background correction methods aim to enhance the quality of the image.
+One possible method to correct the background is to apply a background subtraction algorithm, that we also used in our script.

-> How it works:
+## How it works
 The mean intensity of the background is measured in the first and in the last frame.
-Next, a linear interpolation is used to estimate the mean intensity in the frames in between.
+Next, a linear interpolation is used to estimate the mean background intensity in the frames in between.
 The frame-specific mean value is then subtracted from the whole image.
+To avoid integer-overflow, the maximum subtraction only sets pixels to zero instead of assigning very large values to the pixels.

 The background was separated from the cells using a threshold function from skimage.

-{: .note-title }
-> Example:
-hier Bild einfügen vor und nach Background subtraction?